-As explained in Chapter 2, the currentaccounting for intangible assets under IFRS requirements can result in does not have an overarching framework.
-This creates a lack of comparability for otherwise similar intangible assets being accounted for differently depending on whether they are acquired or internally generated.
-Except for development costs, intangibles.
-Intangibles are generally recognised only if acquired, either separately (individually or as part of the purchase of a group of assets4) or as part of a business combination.
+As explained in Chapter 2, accounting for intangible assets under IFRS does not have an overarching framework.
+This creates a lack of comparability for otherwise similar intangible assets.
+Intangibles are generally recognised only if acquired, either separately or as part of a business combination.
 Internally generated intangibles, other than development costs, are therefore not generally recognised as assets in the financial statements even though they may be the most important intangibles for entities.
-Accordingly, both costs related to the income of the current period and costs related to gaining income in the future are recognised as expenses in the statement of financial performance.
+Accordingly, both costs related to the income of the current period and costs related to gaining income in the future are recognised in the statement of financial performance.

 This makes it difficult to compare IFRS financial statements of an entity that has built up substantial intangibles internally, with those of another entity that has purchased most of its intangible assets.
-To some extent, alternative performance measures5 (for example, e.g. results adjusted for the components of the purchase price allocation) currently provided voluntarily by some entities attempt to facilitate the comparison of the financial performance of entities growing by acquisition with the performance of entities growing organically.
+To some extent, alternative performance measures4 (e.g. results adjusted for the components of the purchase price allocation) currently provided voluntarily by some entities attempt to facilitate the comparison of the financial performance of entities growing by acquisition with the performance of entities growing organically.
 However, relying on voluntary disclosures may not be the best way forward.
 In addition, those alternative performance measures would not enhance the comparability of the statements of financial position.